joypixels/emoji-toolkit-ios/README.md

 ## Installation

-emojione-ios is available through [CocoaPods](https://cocoapods.org).
+The Emojione iOS Library is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby